mmaslov007/agentic-vibe-coding/README.md

 # Blox-Z

 Blox-Z is a Rust + Bevy first-person zombie shooter prototype built from simple blocky geometry.
-Pick an arena, load in with an M16-inspired rifle and USP-inspired pistol, and clear wandering zombies before they hear you and swarm.
+Pick an arena, load in with a rifle and pistol, and clear wandering zombies before they hear you and swarm.

 Everything in the prototype is made from procedural Bevy primitives, procedural textures, and generated pitch-based sound effects.
 No commercial game assets are used.